pegaltier/pegaltier/README.md

 ### Hi there 👋

-I'm Pierre-Edouard, I'm a software engineer specialized in web and mobile technologies: Angular and Ionic.
+I'm Pierre-Edouard, I'm a software engineer specialized in web and mobile technologies, mostly Angular and Ionic.

 You can find me on those social networks: